What is Indian Lease Land?

 In 1876, Pacific Railroad laid the tracks between Los Angeles and Yuma, Arizona.
 The U.S. government deeded the Agua Caliente 52,000 acres throughout the Coachella Valley (6,700 acres lay within the city of Palm Springs).
 The government gave the railroad a checkerboard of every square mile of land for 10 miles on either side of the railroad right-of-way.
 The Agua Caliente tribe got the non-Pacific Railroad owned squares.
 The city of Palm Springs is built on a "checkerboard" consisting of alternating Indian and non-Indian land.

-Some leases do have minimal downpayment requirements and other specific conditions, however it is possible to get a loan on lease land.
-Interests rates tend to be the same for Lease and Fee Simple land.
-However, WE RECOMMEND GOING WITH A LOCAL LENDER THAT IS FAMILIAR WITH LEASE LAND.
-(Contact Paul for more information on lenders that process lease loan applications.)
+Some leases do have minimal down payment requirements, term requirements and other specific conditions, however has been typically possible to get a loan on lease land in the past.
+Interests rates tend to be the same for Lease and Fee Simple land, but subject to the constant changes in the lending world.
+A lender may require the remaining term of the lease to be at least 5 years longer then the term of the loan.
+Not all lenders will lend on lease land.
+WE RECOMMEND CHOOSING A LOCAL LENDER THAT IS FAMILIAR WITH LEASE LAND.
+Consult with your lender regarding the ability to provide a loan for any property you are considering. *Contact The Paul Kaplan Group for more information on lenders that process lease loan applications.

 Lease Land vs. Fee Simple

-- Won't the value of my real estate climb faster if I own the land?
+Common question: Won't the value of my real estate climb faster if I own the land?

 While many things determine resale values, recent comps for resales of homes on leased land have either risen or declined in similar proportions as other homes in the same areas.
 The condition in which you keep your home most likely has far more influence on its resale value than the fact it is or is not on lease land.
 When considering purchasing any property, we suggest buyers check comps for the specific neighborhood you are considering.